maxRN/lix-quick-install-action/README.md

 ## Inputs

 See [action.yml](action.yml) for documentation of the available inputs.
-The available Lix and Nix versions are listed in the [release notes](https://github.com/canidae-solutions/lix-quick-install-action/releases/latest).
+The available Lix versions are listed in the [release notes](https://github.com/canidae-solutions/lix-quick-install-action/releases/latest).

 ## Usage